 Your generosity can help feed Oregonians.

-Here are three ways to make an immediate difference:
+Here are two ways to make an immediate difference:

 - Give locally.
 Locate a food resource in your area to support.